ortegamarcel/foundry-version-manager/README.md

 # Foundry Version Manager

-A tool to manage different foundry and system versions.
-Useful for development.
+With this tool you can easily start foundry with any system-module-foundry-version-combination you want.

+For Example: When you are developing own modules and want to check if it is compatible with different foundry and game system versions.
+Or want to check different behaviour on your latest development branch or the latest release.

 > Disclaimer: I use Linux for development.
 Nonetheless, I try to make it work on Windows as well, but there is no guarantee that it will work.
 When there are any problems, you can create an Issue.